The Effects of Night-Time Teeth Grinding

 Factors That Increase Your Risk of Developing Bruxism

-A number of things can cause the onset of bruxism.
-Stress is one of the biggest contributing factors.
+Several things can cause the onset of bruxism.
+Stress is one of the most significant contributing factors.
 Other related emotions can cause it as well, like anxiety or anger.
 Your personality can even affect whether or not you struggle with bruxism.
 If you are a competitive or hyperactive type, you are more likely to develop the condition.

 Teeth grinding is most present in children, and in childhood cases, it usually disappears by adulthood.
 Sleep bruxism is common if you have a family history of it.
 It is also commonly associated with mental disorders or medical conditions like: